robertlakatos/me/materials/AIPD/labor/III-pe-base.md

 - **Persona/Format:** The model's behavior and the desired structure of the output.
 (Example: "Act as a high school teacher.
 The output should be a bullet point list.")
 - **Iteration:** Prompt engineering is not a one-time attempt.
 Continuous refinement of the prompt is necessary for better results.

-## Practical Exercises on the Gemini Interface:
+## Practical Exercises on the Gemini Interface
 - Testing the Impact of Context:
     - **Prompt (Without Context):** "What is the function of money?"
     - **Prompt (With Context):** "In the context of **medieval Europe**, where bartering dominates, what is the **primary** function of money?"